fabiommendes/pygeneric/README.rst

 The implementation is loosely inspired in the Julia language.
 We also shamelessly steal some other features of Julia and adapted them to Python:

 * Parametric types.
 * A type conversion/promotion system integrated with arithmetic operations.
 * A generic Object base class that delegates all binary operations to the corresponding generic functions (i.e., instead of implementing Object.__add__, we overload add(Object, Object)).

 This package works with Python 3 and Python 2, but it is getting increasingly more difficult to keep Python 2 support as we implement more advanced features.
-We would love to let it go of Python 2, so please tell us if you use this package in Python 2.
+Not all functionality works in Python 2, and sometimes some extra precautions are necessary.
+Pygeneric cannot handle old style classes properly, no never throw "instance" objects at it!
+In the small places in which Python 2 and Python 3 behavior diverges, sometimes we have to replicate Python 3 behavior even when executing in the Python 2 interpreter.

 Basic usage